 Out of scope

 The study did not consider traffic and parking impacts associated with construction activities as these are short-term in nature and managed as part of the development approvals process and temporary traffic management plans.
-TCCS is continuing to work with the Environment, Planning and Sustainable Development Directorate (EPSDD) in relation to this and the recommendations of the parking study.
+We are continuing to work on this and the recommendations of the parking study.

 Next steps

 The ACT Government will work to implement the recommendations of the parking study in a staged manner.
-In the short term, TCCS will deliver the line marking on Pentland Street and Provan Street before the end of 2023.
+Line marking on Pentland Street and Provan Street will be delivered before the end of 2023.
 The delivery mechanism of the remaining traffic management and parking improvements are still being finalised, although are expected to commence implementation in 2024 subject to competing priorities across the ACT.

 Have any questions or comments?